 Birte Norheim has previously held leading positions with companies such as Sevan Marine and Njord Gas Infrastructure.
 Companies that have not gone under the radar, one might say.
 She has always sought out smaller companies in the establishment phase and enjoys the challenges facing companies requiring capital in order to realize their visions.

 «I started in Sevan from just after they were listed on the stock exchange in 2005, and worked there through the entire upward journey and the entire downward journey until we found a solution where Teekay became the principal shareholder in 2011.
-It was an interesting and challenging journey which I learned a lot from.»
+It was an interesting and challenging journey and a great learning experience.»

 She envisioned calmer days when she joined Njord, first as CFO and later as CEO.
 Things took an unexpected turn when the company’s framework conditions were drastically changed merely three months after she joined the company.
 Legal proceedings all the way through the Supreme Court and much media attention ensued.
 After the company was sold, she took the position as CFO with Nordic Mining in Oslo, a relatively small listed mining company heading towards the realizing of its first project.
 The construction of the mine facilities were to be financed – and establishing new mining operations in Norway always creates a lot of noise.